Immersion-Dojo/ai-language-explainer/README.md

 ### During Review

-When reviewing cards of your configured note type, a "Generate Explanation" button will appear at the top of the screen.
-Click it to generate an explanation for the current card.
+When reviewing cards of your configured note type, a "Generate Explaination" button will appear at the top of the screen.
+Click it to generate an explaination for the current card.

-If the card already has an explanation or audio, you'll be asked whether you want to override it.
+If the card already has an explaination or audio, you'll be asked whether you want to override it.

 ## Image Processing

 The addon includes the ability to analyze images in your cards.
-When an image is present in the configured picture field, it will be sent to GPT-4o for analysis, allowing the AI to provide more contextually relevant explanations based on the visual content.
+When an image is present in the configured picture field, it will be sent to GPT-4o for analysis, allowing the AI to provide more contextually relevant explainations based on the visual content.

 ## Requirements